Arnav710/cse150a/README.md

-`Description`: describes the nature of the problem associated with the patients query in the record `Patient`: The patient describing the problems they are facing `Response`: The doctor's answer to the patient's query
+`Description`: describes the nature of the problem associated with the patients query in the record `Patient`: The patient describing the problems they are facing `Doctor`: The doctor's answer to the patient's query

 #### Description Length Distribution
 The descriptions in our dataset are normally short text, predominantly ranging from 10 to 20 words.
 This is crucial as it provides a unique, concise context for each patient's question without overwhelming the model.